 Remote Microphones

 These tiny devices clip onto the clothing of the person who is speaking or the person wearing hearing aids.
-There are also remote microphones available you put on a table, such as in a restaurant or conference room, so you can hear everyone speaking more clearly.
+There are also remote microphones available that you put on a table, such as in a restaurant or conference room, so you can hear everyone speaking more clearly.

 Media (TV) Streamers